 Steps and Instructor Notes:

-Rubric is based on 100 points total but it is likely this assignment would take several days and could be broken down into more graded parts.
+Rubric is based on 100 points total but it is likely this assignment would take several days and is very dependent on participation which could be evaluated many different ways.

-10 points-Student actively participated in discussion to develop criteria.
+10 points-Student actively participated in discussion to divide prior knowledge into two lists.